 modified (de)quantization strategy for parameter value ±1 to reduce side information rate: It was noticed that quantized deblocking parameter values of 1 or –1, requiring only few bits during entropy coding, occur relatively infrequently.
 Hence, such values now serve as escape value for more likely corrective-curve parametrization, namely, flat or half-cosine correction.

 adoption of deblocking in all blocks coded using trigonometric transform (wasn’t the case): During the formation of the current H.BWC test model and reference software, code which did not exist during the time of Fraunhofer HHI’s CfP response was added.
 Since, currently, the new code is not equipped with deblocking capability but also applies trigonometric transformation to block signals, a respective extension of the deblocking functionality was added.

+A block diagram of the overall deblocking architecture in the codec looks as follows (see also [1]):

 Performance Results